 The importance of safety rules

-With the increase in electric scooter users, road safety issues are more important than ever.
-Authorities have established strict rules, including wearing helmets for those under 12 years old and adhering to the Highway Code.
-These vehicles must also travel on bike lanes, which limits conflicts with pedestrians and cars.
+With the growing number of electric scooter users, road safety issues are more important than ever.
+Authorities have established strict rules, including helmet use for those under 12 and compliance with traffic laws.
+These devices must also circulate on bike lanes, which limits conflicts with pedestrians and cars.

 FAQ